Central Rada: Members

 The Mala Rada was elected out of these 822 deputies with 58 members including 18 members of various national minorities.
 From the initiative of the Central Rada a congress of Russian nationalities took place in Kiev on 21–28 September 1917.

 Fate of the Central Council members

 All members of the council were proclaimed outlaws by the Soviet government of Ukraine in December 1917 as part of a national-bourgeois government.
 On 29 January 1918 Bolshevist troops entered Kiev and declared a Soviet Coup d'etat.
 The Kiev garrison joined with the Soviets and deposed the Rada.
-The Bolsheviks established Kharkiv as the capital of the Soviets of the Ukraine.
+The Bolsheviks established Kharkov as the capital of the Soviets of the Ukraine.